winton/micro-app/README.md

 On the client, libraries are packaged as individual MJS files and dynamically imported in parallel.
 There is no need to compile bundles, and each page composes its own dynamic stack.

-On the server, Cloudflare Workers serve assets from S3 and render the HTML response using less than 10kb of code.
+On the server, Cloudflare Workers serve assets from S3 and render the HTML response using less than 10kb of total packaged code.

 ## Develop